Formation of faith

 - Student Leadership: The Campus Ministry Board is comprised of homeroom representatives and leaders in grades 6-12.
 This organization oversees all school service projects such as the Hunger Project, Christmas Baskets, and Mission Month.

-Three hundred years ago on December 12, 1831, three women – Catherine McAuley, Mary Ann Doyle, and Elizabeth Harley – took vows to become the first Sisters of Mercy, beginning a religious community dedicated to serving those who are poor, sick, and uneducated.
+On December 12, 1831, three women – Catherine McAuley, Mary Ann Doyle, and Elizabeth Harley – took vows to become the first Sisters of Mercy, beginning a religious community dedicated to serving those who are poor, sick, and uneducated.
 To learn more about our foundress, watch this wonderful film on Mother McAuley: https://www.mercyworld.org/film-in-god-alone/